 - 1. Set up a direct connection to the VT-100 craft port. - 2.
 Locally connect the PC to the VT-100 craft port.
 Log into the system with Administer System access. - 3.
 Highlight CPU and press "P". - 4.
 The binary buffer area appears, and one of the buffers displays in an active state.
 The other buffer may be empty or may have a file in it. - 5.
 If both buffers have files in them, highlight the buffer that is not active.
 Press the Enter key and four options appear at the bottom of the screen.
 Using the arrow keys, highlight the erase parameter and press Enter.
 When the system finishes erasing the buffer it will indicate an empty state. - 6.
 Using the arrow keys, highlight the empty buffer area and press Enter.
 Four parameters will appear on the screen.
 Using the arrow keys, select the dnload (download) parameter and press Enter.
-Two parameters will appear at the bottom of the screen. - 7.
-Using the arrow keys, select the XMODEM parameter and press Enter.
+Two parameters will appear at the bottom of the screen.

+- 7. Using the arrow keys, select the XMODEM parameter and press Enter.
+The IMACS-200 transfers using 1k or crc format, ensure that you are using one of those types of XMODEM. - 8.
 The letter "C" will begin duplicating across the screen.
-This is normal and does not indicate a problem.

-- 8. At the HyperTerminal screen, select file transfer and send the file.
-Choose the appropriate binary file to download using the XMODEM protocol to BIN buffer 1 or 2, depending upon which bin is empty. - 9.
+This is normal and does not indicate a problem. - 9.
+At the HyperTerminal screen, select file transfer and send the file.
+Choose the appropriate binary file to download using the XMODEM protocol to BIN buffer 1 or 2, depending upon which bin is empty. - 10.
 Following completion of the download process, make the newly loaded bin active and then erase the existing firmware from the now inactive bin.
 Perform the download process again so that both buffers have the same firmware applied to them.